The Governance Layer

 7Key Questions for Deliberation

 Each brief includes minimum five comparable jurisdictions, equity dimensions, fiscal confidence levels, and five to eight decision-forcing questions for council deliberation.
-No recommendations — the system informs the decision, it doesn't make it.
+No recommendations.
+The system informs the decision, it doesn't make it.

 Where It Began